gsbernstein/SwiftList/README.md

   * "One, Two, Three, and Four"
 * `.AllAnds` — performs a `join` with your specified `andString`
   * "One and Two and Three and Four"

+## TODO
+- [ ] Strings are great, but what about other types?
+Genericize it.